Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Enhanced AC OPF Model

-where $\Delta \theta_R^{TO}$ is the rise of top-oil temperature over ambient temperature at rated load, $K_t$ is the ratio of the (current) load to the rated load, $R$ is the ratio of load losses at rated load to no-load losses, $\tau^{TO}$ is the top-oil time constant with recommended value 3 hours, $k_{11}$ and $n$ are constants with recommended values 1 and 0.8, respectively.
-Since the granularity for a day-ahead problem is $Dt = 1$ hour (less than half the recommended value of $\tau^{TO}$), employing the difference equations, we get the following recursive formula for $\theta_t^{TO}$
+where $\Delta \bar \theta^{TO}$ is the rise of TO temperature over ambient temperature at rated load, $K_t$ is the ratio of the (current) load to the rated load, $R$ is the ratio of load losses at rated load to no-load losses, $\tau^{TO}$ is the oil time constant with recommended value 3 hours, $k_{1}$ and $n$ are constants with recommended values 1 and 0.8, respectively.
+Since the granularity of our problem is less than half the recommended value of $\tau^{TO}$ ($\Delta t = 1$ hour), employing the difference equations, we get:

-The initial value at $t=0$, $\theta_0^{TO}$, in case it is not known, can be calculated assuming a steady state, i.e., setting the derivative in the differential equation (\ref{EqDif}) to zero, yielding: